Machine Learning

 5. Optimization

-One downside of this method is that it can take more time to train the model on new data.
-However, this is often a worthwhile trade-off in order to improve the accuracy of the predictions.
+The only downside of this method is that it can take more time to train the model on new data.
+However, this is often a worthwhile trade-off in order to improve the accuracy of the predictions it outputs.

-With Akkio, not only can you effortlessly train on new data, but you can also do so 100X faster than traditional methods, making it the perfect solution for optimizing machine learning models.
+With Akkio, not only can you effortlessly train multiple models on new data, removing the downside, but you can also do so 100X faster than traditional methods, making it the perfect solution for optimizing machine learning models.

 What’s the easiest way to create an ML pipeline and use ML in your business?